 No products in the cart.

-Simply put Telangiectasia is spider veins, otherwise known as “broken capillaries.”
+Simply put, Telangiectasia is the clinical name for spider veins or“broken capillaries.”
 It afflicts many, many people.
 In fact, two out of three women over the age of 30 have the appearance of blood vessels just below the surface of the skin.
 They can develop anywhere on the body but are most commonly seen on the face, around the nose, cheeks, and chin.
 They can also develop on the legs, specifically on the upper thigh, below the knee joint, and around the ankles.
 So how do you pronounce it anyway?
 Listen here.